shubhmehta10/Real-Time-Analytical-System-for-Public-Transit-Monitoring/README.md

 ### 4.2 Upload Schema

-Upload the schema using the following curl command:
+Open a new terminal and upload the schema using the following curl command:

 ```bash
 curl -X POST "http://localhost:9000/schemas" \